 (d) Procedures for processing of fingerprint checks.

-(1) For the purpose of complying with this section, licensees shall, using an appropriate method listed in § 73.4, submit to the NRC's Division of Facilities and Security, Mail Stop TWB 05B32M, one completed, legible standard fingerprint card (Form FD–258, ORIMDNRCOOOZ) or, where practicable, other fingerprint records for each individual requiring unescorted access to the nuclear power facility, the non-power reactor facility, or access to Safeguards Information, to the Director of the NRC's Division of Facilities and Security, marked for the attention of the Division's Criminal History Check Section.
-Copies of these forms may be obtained by writing the Office of Information Services, U.S. Nuclear Regulatory Commission, Washington, DC 20555–0001, by calling 301–415–5877, or by email to FORMS.Resource@nrc.gov.
+(1) For the purpose of complying with this section, licensees shall, using an appropriate method listed in § 73.4, submit to the NRC's Division of Physical and Cyber Security Policy, Mail Stop T–07D04M, one completed, legible standard fingerprint card (Form FD–258, ORIMDNRCOOOZ) or, where practicable, other fingerprint records for each individual requiring unescorted access to the nuclear power facility, the non-power reactor facility, or access to Safeguards Information, to the Director of the NRC's Division of Physical and Cyber Security Policy, marked for the attention of the Division's Criminal History Check Section.
+Copies of these forms may be obtained by writing the Office of the Chief Information Officer, U.S. Nuclear Regulatory Commission, Washington, DC 20555–0001, by calling 301–415–5877, or by email to FORMS.Resource@nrc.gov.
 Guidance on what alternative formats might be practicable is referenced in § 73.4.
 The licensee shall establish procedures to ensure that the quality of the fingerprints taken results in minimizing the rejection rate of fingerprint cards due to illegible or incomplete cards.

 (2) The Commission will review applications for criminal history checks for completeness.
 Any Form FD–258 or other fingerprint record containing omissions or evident errors will be returned to the licensee for corrections.
 The fee for processing fingerprint checks includes one free resubmission if the initial submission is returned by the FBI because the fingerprint impressions cannot be classified.
 The one free resubmission must have the FBI Transaction Control Number reflected on the resubmission.
 If additional submissions are necessary, they will be treated as an initial submittal and require a second payment of the processing fee.
 The payment of a new processing fee entitles the submitter to an additional free resubmittal, if necessary.
 Previously rejected submissions may not be included with the third submission because the submittal will be rejected automatically.